KevBaister/ndc-xbmc/README.md

 NDC-XBMC
 --------

-This plugin allows you to view the 2012 NDC session videos from within XBMC.
+This plugin allows you to view the 2012 and 2013 NDC session videos from within XBMC.

+This plugin does require the Beautfil Soup module to be installed.
+This can be downloaded from http://ftp.heanet.ie/mirrors/xbmc/addons/dharma-pre/script.module.beautifulsoup/ and installed using the "Install from ZIP file" option (under System -> Settings -> Add-ons).

 INSTALLATION
 ------------